Continuing our stewardship of the urban forest in the midst of COVID-19

 - Our online curriculum, Seed to Seedling, is integral to our commitment to education and supports virtual learning in 3rd and 4th grade classrooms

-- We've developed virtual community science trainings to continue the important work of the Save the Elms Program
+- We've developed a virtual community science training to continue the important work of the Save the Elms Program

 - Our NeighborWoods team is in conversations with neighbors in under-canopied communities to start planning the next opportunities to grow their tree canopy in neighborhoods like North and South Sacramento, and Arden-Arcade